cs-uob/COMS20007/docs/part1/prereqs.md

 ## Prerequesites

-You must know the basic set theory and some basic techniques for writing proofs from Mathematical Methods or equivalent.
+You must know the basic set theory and logic and some basic techniques for writing proofs from Mathematical Methods or equivalent.

 You must be happy manipulating strings of characters.